williaz/TechRefresher/AWS.md

     - Redundant components
     - Leveraging managed services
   - Implement Changes Management
-    - Blue-green deployment: two stack for old and new version, slowly increaing traffic
+    - Blue-green deployment: two stack for old and new version, slowly increasing traffic
     - Canary deployment: A/B
     - Feature toggle: can turn off feature
   - Implement Failure Management: DR(Disaster Recovery) plan
+    - Pilot Light is often used to describe a DR scenario in which a minimal version of an environment is always running in the cloud
 ### Cost optimization
 - principles
   - choose the best comsumption module: on-demand, pay-as-you-go